aoloe/cpp-introduction-to-programming/introduction-to-programming-with-cpp.md

 ### Numbers

 In real life we recognize numbers when we see them.
-Sometimes they confound us...
+Even if sometimes they confound us...

 ![What is the parking lot number under the car?](images/16-06-68.png)

-... or we get scared when we see lot of numbers.
+Every programmer has to do deal with numbers, most of the the time with integers.

+The first exercises

 Numbers is a big family with many differences.
 Each type has different qualities.
 There are many type of numbers.